Age of consent in Europe: Vatican City

-The age of consent in Vatican City is set at 18 years for all persons, regardless of gender.
+The age of consent in Vatican City is set at 18 for all unmarried persons (if married, the age of consent ranges between 14 and 16).

-Vatican City requires its laws to operate in accordance with Catholic canon law.
-Within Vatican City and the Catholic faith, all sex outside of the sacrament of marriage is illicit regardless of the age or willingness of those who engage in it.

-Law No. VIII of 11 July 2013, entitled "Supplementary Laws on Criminal Law Matters" establishes the present law for the State of Vatican City regarding criminal penalties for sexual acts with minors.
+The general age of consent was raised from 12 to 18 by Law No. VIII of 11 July 2013 ("Supplementary Laws on Criminal Law Matters"), which is still in force.
 Article 4 of Law No. VIII defines "minor" for the purposes of that law to mean "every human being below the age of eighteen years".
 Article 8, paragraphs 1 through 4, establish criminal penalties for anyone who engages in sexual acts with a person below the age of 18.
 Paragraph 5 of Article 8 provides an exception to this by stating that "the offence does not exist if the sexual acts take place within a marriage".

-All sex outside of marriage is illicit, and therefore the only lawful consent that may be made for sexual relations is the consent between a husband and a wife.
-Canon 1083 of the 1983 Code of Canon Law states that "A man before he has completed his sixteenth year of age and a woman before she has completed her fourteenth year of age cannot enter into a valid marriage."
+Canon 1083 of the 1983 Code of Canon Law states that "A man before he has completed his sixteenth year of age and a woman before she has completed her fourteenth year of age cannot enter into a valid marriage.
+As such, the age of consent for married women is 14, while the age of consent for married men is 16."